FedEx, UPS, USPS all above 97% on-time deliveries in peak season – Supply Chain Dive

 Indicators: Driver turnover rates slipped in third quarter – Commercial Carrier Journal

 The trucking industry is facing problems with talent shortages.
 Today, the market is short about 63,000 drivers and faces a turnover rate of more than 80 percent.
 To close the gap, issues around pay, working conditions, and workforce diversity need to be addressed, along with the trucking sectors approach to managing loads and fleets for deliveries.
 Commercial Carrier Journal explains further.

 Artificial intelligence advances supply chain – CIO Applications

 Organizations are increasingly introducing AI in their supply chain operations to enable predictive maintenance, shipping, warehouse management, and delivery.
 The “smarter” supply chains are, the more they can do for the business, and the integration of AI and other advanced technologies form the foundation for this level of intelligence.
 Check out this CIO Applications article to learn more.

 Supply chain cybersecurity set to evolve in 2019 – Logistics Management

-The value chain holds an immense amount of proprietary business data – information that no organization wants exposed.
+The value chain holds an immense amount of proprietary business data – information that no organization wants exped.
 As supply chains digitize and become more interconnected, cybersecurity needs to be prioritized.
 Learn how to prepare for potential data breaches that could compromise sensitive supply chain information this year.
 Logistics Management shares more.

 Want more Friday Five blogs from Slync?
 We’ll share new insights every Friday, stay tuned!